 Reverse curve guards have one of the most innovative designs for reducing the amount of debris clogging your gutter.
 These guards are designed to direct the flow of water down the gutter system through small slots in its vertical face while it encourages waste to fall or blow over the gutter, down onto the ground.

 Although foam gutter guards may look like they belong in your pool as a noodle, they are surprisingly effective at filtering out your gutter’s debris.
 These long foam tubes are constructed from a plastic material that fits snugly inside your gutter.
 They are inexpensive and easy to install.
-However, they hinder water flow, making it less smooth.
+However, they hinder water flow and tend to grow plants over time, making it more of a temporary solution.

 Pros and Cons of Gutter Guards